NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/autosize.md

 #### ShrinkThreshold

-Used space threshold size, in percentage, for the automatic shrinkage of the volume.
-When the amount of used space in the volume drops below this threshold, the volume automatically shrinks unless it has reached the minimum size.
-The volume shrinks when the 'space.used' is less than the 'shrink_threshold' percent of 'space.size'.
-The 'shrink_threshold' size cannot be greater than or equal to the 'grow_threshold' size.
+The used space threshold percentage for automatic shrinkage of the volume.

 _Required_: No